IlyaMatsievskiy/IlyaMatsievskiy/README.md

 - 📘 I'm studying **Mathematical Methods of Artificial Intelligence**
 - 💻 Currently focused on **higher mathematics**, **Python**, **machine learning**, and **C++**
 - 🧠 I’m solving tasks on **LeetCode**, exploring **algorithms** and **machine learning**
+- 🏫 Studying in the **VK × BMSTU (ex.
+Technopark)** program, where I’m deepening my expertise in web development.

 ## ⚡ Fun Facts